jsiig/parim-calendar-tt/README.md

 * Tests for store actions.
 * More component tests than just for a single component.
 * Runtime PropTypes - Typescript is only helpful at compile-time.
-* Refactor - I feel this is somewhat messier code than I usually write, it may be down to the fact that I'm more used to the Vue ecosystem nowadays.
+* Refactor - I feel this is somewhat messier code than what I usually write, it may be down to the fact that I'm more used to the Vue ecosystem nowadays.
 * Figure out a couple of Typescript issues when dispatching redux-thunk action from another redux-thunk action.